 Eligible employees accrue vacation and sick leave at varying rates based upon length of employment.
 The maximum amount of accumulated vacation that an employee may be paid for is 160 hours.
 An employee with less than five years of continuous employment will not be paid for sick leave.
 An employee with five to ten years of continuous employment will be paid 10% of their accumulated sick benefits at 100% of their current base salary.
-An employee with more than ten years of continuous employment will be paid 10% of their years of continuous employee with more than ten years of continuous employment will be paid for 25% of their accumulated sick benefits at 100% of their current base salary.
+An employee with more than ten years of continuous employment will be paid for 25% of their accumulated sick benefits at 100% of their current base salary.